ddoeppner/ONE-Record/working_draft/API/docs/notifications.md

 ## Example 1E

-The following example shows a `CHANGE_REQUEST_ACCEPTED` Notification after the ChangeRequest is accepted by the owner of the logistics object.
+The following example shows a `CHANGE_REQUEST_ACCEPTED` Notification after the ChangeRequest is accepted by the holder of the logistics object.

 ```http
 POST /notifications HTTP/1.1